indygreg/PyOxidizer/docs/oxidized_importer_resource_files.rst

 .. note::

-   The behavior of not servicing paths that actually exist but aren't registered with PyOxidizer as resources may be overly opinionated and undesirable for some applications.
+   The behavior of not servicing paths that actually exist but aren't registered with ``OxidizedFinder`` as resources may be overly opinionated and undesirable for some applications.

    If this is a legitimate use case for your application, please create a